 In light of the above, I have prepared some points to consider before you follow the guide below to reset your account.
-Of course, you will know best when the time has come to kiss your old account goodbye, but in my opinion you should only reset if:
+Of course, you will know best when the time has come to kiss your old Tinder persona goodbye, but in my opinion you should only reset if:

 - “There is no one new in your area”.
 This one is quite indisputably a good reason to restart your Tinder journey.
-Whether you’ve actually run out of people, or you’ve been shadowbanned by Tinder, the point is you cannot go on without either moving to another town or resetting your account.
+Whether you’ve actually run out of people, or you’ve been shadow-banned by Tinder, the fact of the matter is that you cannot go on without either moving to another town or resetting your account.

 There may be other good reasons, and the choice is yours.
 Just keep in mind:

-- Your Tinder Plus/Gold Subscription will be lost.
-You may still “restore your purchase” from the options to continue using your subscription until it runs out, but this now lets Tinder remember your account.
+- Your Tinder Plus/Gold/Platinum Subscription will be lost.
+You may still “restore your purchase” from the options to continue using your subscription until it runs out, but this now lets Tinder remember your account, thus botching your reset attempt.
 You need to use a new Google/Apple account.
 Don’t renew your subscription if you plan to reset soon.

-- You may not use your “real” Facebook account (again).
+- You may not reuse your “real” Facebook account [Within three months of deleting your old account].
 This is not new, but worth mentioning, as you will not see if you share any “friends” with your potential match.

-Do you feel the time is right to reset?
-Read on for the reset guide and further tips..
+Do you still feel the time is right to reset?
+Read on for the reset guide and further tips.

-Proper procedure, to ensure Tinder itself doesn’t remember you from your last round (in which case you’ll be stuck with your old score and resulting visibility):
+Proper procedures, to ensure Tinder doesn’t remember you from your last round

 - In Tinder’s Settings page, select “Delete Account” and confirm.